St. Marks Powder

 St. Marks Powder is a subsidiary of General Dynamics Ordnance and Tactical Systems manufacturing ball propellant in Crawfordville, Florida.
-The company is a member of the Sporting Arms and Ammunition Manufacturers' Institute (SAAMI).
+St. Marks makes about 6,000 tons per year, making it the world's largest producer of propellant.The company is a member of the Sporting Arms and Ammunition Manufacturers' Institute (SAAMI).

 History

 Large-scale ball propellant manufacture began during World War II at the Olin Corporation plant in East Alton, Illinois.
 Population growth of the St. Louis, Missouri, metropolitan area encouraged finding a more remote location for a modern production plant.
 The St. Marks manufacturing facility was built in 1969 on a large plot of undeveloped swampland south of Tallahassee, Florida, at near sea-level elevation between the St. Marks River and the Gulf Coast.
 Plant operation was transferred to St. Marks Powder in 1998.

 Products

-The facility manufactures over 95 percent of propellants used in United States military small arms ammunition.
-Similar propellants are sold to commercial manufacturers of rimfire and centerfire ammunition or marketed by Winchester and Hodgdon Powder Company for civilian handloading.
-Other propellants are used for military mortar rounds, rocket-assisted projectiles, or dispersing non-lethal agents used for crowd control, marking, or area denial.
+St. Marks Powder supplies nearly 100 percent of the propellant used in 5.56×45mm NATO, 7.62×51mm NATO, 9×19mm NATO, and .50 BMG ammunition for United States military small arms and 20mm ammunition for the M61 Vulcan aircraft cannon.
+Similar propellants are sold to commercial manufacturers of rimfire and centerfire ammunition or marketed by Alliant Powder, Winchester, and Hodgdon Powder Company for civilian handloading.
+Other propellants are used for military 60mm and 81mm mortar rounds, rocket-assisted projectiles, or dispersing non-lethal agents used for crowd control, marking, or area denial.